-It has been recently reported that over 35 million people in the United States have disabling conditions.
+It has been reported that over 35 million people in the United States have disabling conditions.
 More than 9 million Americans have significant mental or physical conditions that prevent them from being able to carry out the major activity of their age group (that is, play, attend school, work, or maintain a household).
-These numbers are rapidly increasing due to advances in medicine that extend life expectancy.
-Today, the average American spends approximately 12 years of their life as a person with disabilities.
+These numbers are rapidly increasing due to advances in medicine that extend Today, the average American life expectancy. spends approximately 12 years of his or her life as a person with disabilities.
 Besides the enormous suffering experienced by the disabled community, disability imposes an enormous cost to the nation, totaling 6.5% of the gross national product (greater than \$170 billion).

 Aside from the economic cost to the United States due to disabilities, there is the vitally important consequence of the disability to the individual.
-Every American has either a disability or an indirect contact with a disabled person (that is, a family member or close friend).
+Every American has either a disability or direct contact with a person with disabilities (that is, a family member or close friend).
 Disability ranks as America's greatest health problem in terms of the number of individuals affected and the economic impact.